OWASP/Go-SCP/src/output-encoding/cross-site-scripting.md

 default, is not the best way to go.

 Let's make it clear: `text/plain` and/or the [text/template package][6] won't
-keep you away from XSS as it does not sanitize user input.
+keep you away from XSS, since it does not sanitize user input.

 ```go
 package main